 Fees for home visits vary, according to travel times.

-I offer some concessionary rates for clients on low incomes - contact me to enquire about availability.
+I offer concessionary rates for clients on low incomes - contact me to enquire about availability.

-I see clients in Chrishall between 8.00am and 8.00pm Tuesdays to Fridays, and in Cambridge between 9.00am and 8.00pm on Sundays.
+I see clients between 8.00am and 8.00pm Tuesdays to Thursdays, and may offer appointments at other times by arrangement.